-"This evening repaired to Hiram Bingham's to 17th of 2nd mo. meet by appointment Kinau, the reigning chiefess, or Queen.
+17th of Second month.
+"This evening repaired to Hiram Bingham's by appointment to meet Kinau, the reigning chiefess, or queen.
 Her husband Kekuanóa was there, and Kanaina, another principal chief and his wife, a woman of higher rank than Kinau on her father's side.
-It proved an interesting season : they were desirous of being instructed in the best manner how to govern the islands, and benefit the people.
-There is but one way, I told them, to effect this, and that is upon the principles of the Gospel; nothing else will stand.
+It proved an interesting season; they were desirous of being instructed in the best manner how to govern the islands, and benefit the people.
+I told them, there is but one way to effect this, and that is upon the principles of the Gospel; nothing else will stand.
 Kinau has long been desirous of prohibiting the importation and use of ardent spirits altogether, and requested some advice upon this head.
-It would require eaution, I said; but that the first step would be to stop all further importation; and that they themselves had better become purchasers of the stock on hand, and empty the rum into the river, than that the people should be destroyed by its effects; the dealers would then have no cause to complain: that best wisdom should be sought for to direct. and that all these things should be conducted throughout in a Christian spirit.
-It is high time something was done to remove this evil from amongst the people.
-They expressed satisfaction with the interview, and suggested that we should meet again for the further consideration of this important subject, viz. the best manner of governing the islands and benefiting the people.
+It would require caution, I said; but that the first step would be to stop all further importation; and that they themselves had better become purchasers of the stock on hand, and empty the rum into the river, than that the people should be destroyed by its effects; the dealers would then have no cause to complain: that best wisdom should be sought for to direct, and that all these things should be conducted throughout in a Christian It is high time something was done to remove this evil from amongst the people.
+They expressed satisfaction with the interview, and suggested that we should meet again for the further consideration of this important subject, viz. the best manner of governing the islands and benefitting the people.
 Both these females are tall, portly women, of shrewd understanding, and have a gentleness in their demeanour not usually possessed by others of the same rank, though on first appearing they assume much reservedness and austerity.

-Is the of 2nd mo.
-"Some time back my mind was attracted towards preparing something like an address to be left with those in authority, that bear rule over the inhabitants of these islands, which might serve to remind them at a future day that I had not omitted to warn them of those evils, which, if suffered to continue, would undermine every effort to improve their condition, both civil and religious.
-The conversation which took place last evening seems to have opened the way for something further, at the same time confirmed me in believing myself required to draw up and leave some written document, as ability might be afforded for the clearance of myself towards them.
+18th.
+"Some time back my mind was attracted towards preparing something like an address to be left with those in authority, that bear rule over the inhabitants of these islands, which might serve to remind them at a future day that I had not omitted to warn them of those evils, which, if suffered to continue, will undermine every effort to improve their condition, both civil and religious.
+The conversation which took place last evening seems to have opened the way for something further, and confirmed me in believing myself required, as ability may be afforded, to draw up and leave some written document for the clearance of myself towards them.

-20th of 2nd mo.
-"Before retiring to rest, I began to feel a little towards the evening meeting at the Mariners' Chapel to-morrow, and the love of the Gospel glowed in my heart so encouragingly, that a willingness was at once begotten, to give up to a meeting being appointed on my account.
+20th.
+"Before retiring to rest, I began to feel a little towards the evening meeting at the Mariners' Chapel to-morrow, and the love of the Gospel flowed in my heart so encouragingly, that a willingness was at once begotten, to give up to a meeting being appointed on my account.